bagasadiwaskita/wc-22-analysis/README.md

 Therefore, I create **the rules to decide the strong contender teams based on win streak** according to the charts.

 - For longest win streak stats,
-  * a team is considered as strong contender team when it is on top of their group or top 8 overall.
+  * a team is considered as strong contender team when it is on top of their group or has at least 9 matches in longest win streak.
 If there are 2 or more       teams in the top of a group share the same number of longest win streak, team with higher current win streak is considered as strong contender team.
 If       the tie is still on, the tied teams are considered as strong contender team.

 - For current win streak stats,
   * a team is considered as strong contender team when it is on top of their group or has at least 2 matches in current win streak.
 If there are 2 or more       teams in the top of a group share the same number of current win streak and it is not zero, team with higher longest win streak is considered as strong       contender team.
 If the tie is still on, the tied teams are considered as strong contender team.
 If all teams in a group share the same number of current     win streak and it is zero, none of them are considered as strong contender team.

 ### 10. Team's Unbeaten Streak on International Matches in 4 Years

 A team's unbeaten streak is the number of match that a team is not losing football matches in sequence.
-Similar to win streak stats, the unbeaten streak stats could be described the team has positive trend before the World Cup 2022 starts.
+Similar to win streak stats, the unbeaten streak stats could describe that the team has positive trend before the World Cup 2022 starts.
 Therefore, **I decided to use unbeaten streak distribution as one of the main units to measure World Cup 2022 team participants' strength.**

 Here is the distribution of unbeaten streak on international matches in 4 years among all World Cup 2022 team participant.